Clarence Reid was born in Georgia.

 Dizzy Jones was a contemporary of Little Willie John, with whom he often performed in nightclub stage battles.
 Jones was a top notch saxophone player and even toured with Steve Alaimo, including a 4 month stand at a New York City club called the Round Table.

 So as you can see, Clarence Reid and The Delmirals were a popular band working a hot scene in and among a historic crew of contemporaries who set a high bar for music, culture, and activism in Miami, the U.S., and the world.

 For this, Henry Stone Music Inc. recognizes the greatness of Clarence Reid.
 And as Henry Stone used to always say: “Clarence Reid, what a fuckin’ characta, man.
 Clarence, Clarence, Clarence.”

 Clarence Reid and The Delmiras recorded for Henry Stone’s DADE Records the classic early 60s Miami soul cuts “Push A Little Bit Harder,” b/w “Like White On Rice.”
-Reid cut tens of sides and wrote scores of originals for various record labels under Henry Stone’s companies over a period of decades.
+Reid cut thousands of takes and wrote hundreds of originals for various record labels under Henry Stone’s companies over a period of decades.
 His biggest hits were as a songwriter for artists like Betty Wright and Gwen McCrae.

 ©Jake Katel.
 All Rights Reserved